-Originally built as luxury apartments near Tivoli and City Hall, in central Copenhagen, the historic building now housing Hotel Alexandra has been a hotel since 1910.
-Over 100 years later, when it became the Hotel Alexandra, each of the rooms was painstakingly reimagined using exclusively Danish mid-century modern design, from the colors and fabrics to the furniture and art.
+Originally built as luxury apartments near the Tivoli Gardens and City Hall, in central Copenhagen, the historic building now housing Hotel Alexandra has been a hotel since early 1890.
+After World War II, when it became the Hotel Alexandra, each of the rooms was painstakingly reimagined using exclusively Danish mid-century modern design, from the colors and fabrics to the furniture and art.
 Stepping into the lobby feels like stepping back in time to the Copenhagen of the 1950s and '60s, when the designers whose work fills the hotel were in the prime of their careers.
-Taking this dedication to Danish design a step further, each of the seven deluxe rooms and suites has been decorated exclusively with the work of one of the most famous Danish designers of the era: Finn Juhl, Verner Panton, Hans J. Wegner, Ole Wanscher, Børge Mogensen, Nanna Ditzel, or Arne Jacobsen.
+Taking this dedication to Danish design a step further, each of the 59 rooms and suites has been decorated with vintage furniture and wallpaper from the ‘50s and ‘60s including works from some of the most famous Danish designers of the era: Finn Juhl, Verner Panton, Hans J. Wegner, Nanna Ditzel, or Arne Jacobsen.

 But the hotel doesn’t live only in the past.
-Its dedication to environmental responsibility is evident throughout, and nowhere more so than in its carbon-neutral status, a laudable feat even in eco-conscious Denmark.
+Its dedication to environmental responsibility is evident throughout, and nowhere more so than in its environmental certification from Green Key, a laudable feat even in eco-conscious Denmark.